 City Stars: Football comes to an end one day.
 When that day comes what will you venture into and what initiatives have you made towards that course?

-Levis: We have seen some players end their career miserably, but I don’t want to end mine that way.
+Levis: We have seen some players end their careers miserably, but I don’t want to end mine that way.